 The primary objective of Mawer as an investment manager is to maximize the investment return on assets under management, subject to an acceptable level of risk.
 Corporate governance is widely recognized by regulators, advisors, investors and academics as a crucial element of long-term company performance.
 Mawer shares this view and feels that the voting rights that accrue to shareholders are an important tool in promoting proper governance practices.
 Corporate governance includes taking into account environmental and social considerations, known collectively as ESG (environmental, social, governance).
-Mawer believes that assessing the materiality of ESG factors as part of our investment process, we can better identify and evaluate the quality of sustainable business practices, which supports our focus on long-term responsible investing.
+Mawer believes that by assessing the relevance and materiality of ESG factors as part of our investment process, we can better identify and evaluate the quality of sustainable business practices, which supports our focus on long-term responsible investing.
+Investment strategies managed by Mawer do not have an explicit focus on ESG as part of their fundamental investment objectives or principal investment strategies.